Reevzee/DockerPackageHumio/README.md

   # protocol is either `http` (default) or `https`.
 Remove # on protocol otherwise it defaults to http.
   #protocol: "https"
 ```
 2.)
+Edit the config example and fill in `${HUMIO_SERVER}` with the URL of your Humio installation, and `${INGEST_TOKEN}` with the ingest token from the repository you want the data in.

-One way to configure Metricbeat on Docker is to provide metricbeat.docker.yml via a volume mount.
+3.)
+The below command is the quickest and easiest way to get metric beat running with the config supplied by using metricbeat.docker.yml via a volume mount.
 With docker run, the volume mount can be specified like this assuming ${metricbeat_config_directory} with the full path to the config locally on your machine.

 ```bash